xondikoi03/FORTRAN-Programs-MSc-Lab/README.md

 1. Run the BASH script using:

 ```
-./mkf90.sh
+./f90script.sh
 ```

 2. It will prompt you `Enter the program name:`.
 Enter the name you want your program to be named.

+3. It will prompt you `"Do you wish to declare any function sub-programs?(y/n)`.
+You need to answer y/N depending upon if your program requires a function sub-program.

+4. When answered y or Y, it will prompt you `How many function sub-programs do you wish to declare?`.
+You need to enter the number of sub-programs you want to declare in your program.

+5. After that it will prompt you `Name of the function sub program? n`, where n is the n-th sub-program.
+Enter the name of the sub-program.
+It will continue to prompt you for n-times.

-3. After that it will prompt you `Enter the path of the directory:`.
+6. After that it will prompt you `Enter the path of the directory:`.
 Enter the name of the directory you want to save the file in.

 That's it.